Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 - Elements inside a group don't have alignment.
 The `Alignment` property on visual elements marked with `MainToolbarElementAttribute` will be ignored.
 - Groups display their inner elements in column.
-- The order the inner elements are displayed is determined by the `ToolbarElementsTypes` array elements order.
+- The order the inner elements are displayed is determined by the `ToolbarElementsIds` array elements order.

 ## About MainToolbar Class:

 - Visual elements with `MainToolbarElementAttribute` are handled by `MainToolbarAutomaticExtender` static class.
 Although you could, it's not officially supported to use this feature at the same time that manipulating the `MainToolbar` class.
-- Remember that Unity's `real` main toolbar object is destroyed when the layout changes.
+- Remember that Unity's `real` main toolbar object is destroyed when editor layout changes.
 Every change made to that object goes away with it.
 Use `MainToolbar.OnRefresh` event to re-apply your changes.

 ## About MainToolbarAutomaticExtender Class:

 - This is the main manager.
 All the magic happens inside.
 - This class **WON'T** do anything, unless you mark at least one type derived from `VisualElement` with `MainToolbarElementAttribute`.
+- When this manager initializes it applies some changes to style of native containers of Unity's main toolbar.
+This means that those containers behave in a way when `MainToolbarAutomaticExtender` is initialized and other way when it is not.

+## About Hiding Visual Elements

+- `MainToolbarAutomaticExtender` hides visual elements by settings their style property `display` to `Display.None`.
+- There are 2 exceptions to the previous rule, Unity's `AccountDropdown` and `CloudButton` elements.
+These 2 elements can't be hidden by modifying `display` property, so the way this package hides them is by removing them from the hierarchy.

 ## About how this package saves its data